Skip to content

 This does not mean the loss of their salvation, but in Revelation 16:15, we read, “Behold I come as a thief.
 Blessed is he that watcheth, and keepeth his garments lest he walk naked and they see his shame.”
 This refers not to His righteousness with which He clothes us for our own salvation (Isaiah 61:10), but to a garment of good works (deeds) which may be maintained with a profitable result, or which may be lost to our shame and loss of rewards when Jesus returns (see I John 2:28, Titus 3:8, and II John 1:8).

-Revelation 19:7, shows us the Bride “makes herself ready” for Her soon marriage by providing a garment of good works.
-Many Christians do not work for Christ after they are saved and they are not preparing themselves to meet the Bridegroom.
+Revelation 19:7, shows us the Bride “makes herself ready” for Her soon marriage by providing a garment of good deeds.
+Many Christians do not live for Christ after they are saved and they are not preparing themselves to meet the Bridegroom.

-Isaiah 55:1, speaks of buying without money.
-We do not speak of money; but the Christian who has purposed in his heart to live completely for the Lord Jesus Christ knows that it costs plenty.
-It may cost a person friends; for many do not walk the separated way witnessing about the soon return of the Lord: “The Spirit and the Bride say, “Come..”
-(Revelation 22:17) Many Christians are not doing this; and hence, not part of the Bride.
-We will all give an account of our lives and be rewarded according to the good and bad we have done (see II Corinthians 5:10).
-Some do not serve the Lord and will suffer the loss of rewards.
-Those who have not provided themselves with a wedding garment will be spiritually naked and ashamed when the Lord returns.
+Many Christians are not doing these things, and may not be part of the bride.
+We will all give an account of our lives and be rewarded according to the good and bad we have done (please read 2Cr 5:10).
+Some do not live for the Lord and may suffer the loss of rewards.
+Those who have not provided themselves with a wedding garment may be spiritually naked and ashamed when the Lord returns.

-Salvation is a gift of God.
+Salvation is a free gift of God.
 It is eternal and cannot be lost.
 Crowns, rewards, and an inheritance into the Kingdom are based upon faithfulness to Him.
-To be part of the Bride of Christ is a great reward to those Christians who have paid the price.
+To be part of the bride of Christ is a great reward to those Christians who have paid the price.
 It is a figurative picture of those who have lived a clean, pure and holy life yielded to Him.
-They “made themselves ready” to be His Bride by their righteous deeds after they were saved.

 The main purpose of all of the books on this website is to help Christians prepare for their great Wedding Day.
 To Help you prepare to meet the Bridegroom also view the following 30 minute video that was presented at the Internationl Prophecy Conference in Tampa, FL.